India a "geocultural" nation, culture is binding thread across regions, says Amit Shah | Politics

 Shah further said most countries came into existence due to a coalition or alliance and were therefore geopolitical in nature.

-There is no concept of border in our culture and in the Vedas, Upanishads and literature there is no mention of a country. ''We work for the welfare of all, the world,'' he said.
+There is no concept of border in our culture and the Vedas, Upanishads and literature there is no mention of a country. ''We work for the wlefare of all, the world,'' he said.

 Paying rich tributes to Sri Aurobindo, Shah also recalled his role in the country's freedom struggle, including his incarceration in the Alipore bomb case and hailed his vision for the country.